halseth/blind-vault/README.md

 # Bitcoin Vault System with Blind Co-Signers

-This is a Proof-of-Concept implementation of a Bitcoin vault system using blind co-signers to enable unvault and recovery mechanismsm wihout a covenant.
+This is a Proof-of-Concept implementation of a Bitcoin vault system using blind co-signers to enable unvault and recovery mechanisms without a covenant.

 The use of a blinded variant of the Musig2 multi-signature scheme helps preserving the privacy of the vault user both in terms of on-chain and